kivattt/fen/README.md

 Arrow keys/hjkl to navigate \
 q to quit \
 F1 to open in nano \
-Spacebar to see absolute path of selected file
+Delete to delete a file \
+Spacebar to select a file (does nothing yet, but shows the list at the bottom)